MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-authentication.md

           "SubjectName": "CN=<subject name>"
       }
       ```
-1. Save changes to appsettings.json. **ALL WEB NODES MUST HAVE THE SAME JWT VALUES** for proper load balancing.
+1. Save changes to appsettings.json.

 1. [Restart the web node](configure-use-admin-utility.md#startstop) using the administration utility so that the changes can take effect.